 You should offer awards and incentives to guests who make fun or quirky videos of your hotel and post them to social media.
 Videos are by far the most viewed items on Facebook, and Google continues to push YouTube videos in its rankings, so online video marketing can be a great niche to appeal to younger demographics.
 You could offer a discount to anyone who posts a fun video about your property to YouTube or Facebook, and you can also add the video to your YouTube channel and promote it there.

-23. Market the Area, Not Just the Hotel…
+22. Market the Local Area, Not Just the Hotel

 Richard Gornall, Proprietor, The Hideaway at Windermere

-24. …And Partner with Local Establishments
+23. Partner with Local Establishments

 Scott Selenow, President, Immerse Agency

-28. Harness the Power of the “Selfie Generation”
+24. Harness the Power of the “Selfie Generation”

 Brandon Wright, Marketing, ThoughtLab

 Millennials crave three things: experiences, Instagram, and avocado toast.
-Take advantage of two of these three loves by creating an environment that begs your guests to share their vacation memories from your hotel on social media.
+Take advantage of two of these three loves by creating an environment that asks your guests to share their vacation memories from your hotel on social media.
 Have an empty wall?
 Invite an artist to paint a mural so beautiful and unique that guests can’t help but pause for a picture.
 Tying your brand to the positive memories made and shared by your guests will increase not only organic reach, but brand loyalty.

 Richard Plant, Head of Digital Marketing, Up Hotel Agency

-Mark Irvine, Sr. Data Scientist, WordStream
+Mark Irvine, Sr. Data Scientist, Wordstream

 Jeffrey R. Orenstein, Ph.D., Travel Journalist, Simply Smart Travel

-34. Make Sure You Have a Fully Filled Out Google My Business Page
+31. Create a Google My Business Page

-Alex Bar, Third Temple Digital
+Alex Bar, Owner, Third Temple Digital

-36. Partner with a Sports Team Coming to Your Area
+33. Partner with a Sports Team Coming to Your Area

-Ishveen Anand, OpenSponsorship
+Ishveen Anand, Owner, OpenSponsorship